eleda77/eleda77.github.io/docs/vocab_list.md

 **noonstead** - the position of the sun at noon

+**noosphere** - a level of shared consciousness that transcends boundaries of religion, culture, or ethnicity

 **nugatory** - of no value or importance

 **numinous** - having a strong religious or spiritual quality; indicating or suggesting the presence of a divinity